University of Puerto Rico, Medical Sciences Campus

 The University of Puerto Rico, Medical Sciences Campus — Universidad de Puerto Rico, Recinto de Ciencias Médicas (UPR-RCM) in Spanish— is a public health sciences-oriented university in San Juan, Puerto Rico.
 It is part of the University of Puerto Rico System and is located on the grounds of the Puerto Rico Medical Center.

 History

 In 1966 the University of Puerto Rico organized the Medical Sciences Campus.
-Adán Nigaglioni Loyola was its first Rector in 1967.
+Adán Nigaglioni Loyola was its first Chancellor in 1967.
 In 1972 the building was constructed in the grounds of the Rio Piedras Medical Center, which now blanket the UPR School of Medicine, Specialized schools only in Puerto Rico and Pharmacy (1913), Dentistry (1957), Graduate School of Public Health (1970), College of Health Related Professions (1976) and the School of Nursing (1995).
-The enclosure also comprises three Deans who support: Dean of Administration, Student and Academic Affairs.
+The enclosure also comprises four Deans who support: Dean of Administration, Student Affairs, Academic Affairs and Research.
 They work together more than 2,000 employees (623 teachers and nonteaching 1,454) to approximately 2,766 full-time students.